Additional Code of Conduct Policies

 • "Complainant" means an individual who is alleged to be the victim of conduct that could constitute sexual harassment.

-• “Decision-maker” means an individual trained to assess the relevant evidence, including party and witness credibility, and decide if the District has met the burden of proof showing the respondent is responsible for the alleged sexual harassment.
+• "Decision-maker" means an individual trained to assess the relevant evidence, including party and witness credibility, and decide if the District has met the burden of proof (preponderance of the evidence) showing the respondent is responsible for the alleged sexual harassment.
 The decision maker may not be the Title IX Coordinator or the investigator.

 • "Education program or activity" means locations, events, or circumstances over which the district exercises substantial control over both the complainant and respondent and the context in which the sexual harassment occurs.